 Krouwel: ‘Don’t expect a red carpet or anyone getting your coffee when you’re involved with valorization in the social sciences’.

-Whilst there are systematic issues in how valorization is interpreted by society and even the academic community itself, it is policymakers that are showing their good intentions by explicitly delivering the broad interpretation.
+by explicitly delivering the broad interpretation.
 Our current minister is even explicitly breaking with the past.
 Our policymakers repeatedly and convincingly proclaim that valorization is about creating value for society, economic or otherwise.
 It is time for academics to embrace this dogma of policymakers: Valorization values equally the economic and societal impacts of research.